 - 2. Make your motor leads as thick and as short as possible, and twist them around each other.
 It is also beneficial to do this with your power supply leads. - 3.
 Route your motor and power leads away from your logic connections if possible. - 4.
-Place decoupling capacitors (also known as "bypass capacitors") across power and ground near any electronics you want to isolate from noise.
+Place decoupling capacitors (also known as "bypass capacitors") across power and ground near any electronics you want to isolate from noise. - 5.
+Add a capacitor across the GND and VM pins that are marked with a capacitor symbol in the diagrams at the top of this section.

-Power and Motor Connectors
+Power and motor connectors